fab2s/YaEtl/README.md

 ## Requirements

-NodalFlow is tested against php 5.6, 7.0, 7.1, 7.2 and hhvm, but it may run bellow that (might up to 5.3).
+YaEtl is tested against php 5.6, 7.0, 7.1, 7.2 and hhvm, but it may run bellow that (might up to 5.3).

 ## Contributing